pdabacus/tetris/README.md

 * Down Arrow/Space: Drop

 ## To use
 First, clone the repository and install the below dependencies.
-Then, use make to build Tetris and then run the exectuable.
+Then, use 'make' to build Tetris and then run the exectuable.

 ### Ubuntu Dependencies
 ```